 C. Students who are interested in a non-science major OR are unsure of your major but expect it will not be a science.

-Even if you do not expect to major in science, you must select one of the two required laboratory science courses during your first year.
-It is important for you to complete the Division III laboratory science requirement no later than the end of your sophomore year.
-It becomes difficult to schedule these courses and the choices are more limited.
+Even if you do not expect to major in science, you should select the required laboratory science course during your first year.
+If not in the fall, you can do so in November when selecting courses for spring semester.
+In all cases, we recommend that you complete the laboratory science requirement no later than the end of your sophomore year.
+It becomes difficult to schedule the course and the choices are more limited.
 Moreover, you may discover you have talent and interest in a science but delay has made it nearly impossible to pursue a science major or minor.
 Students who are non-science majors and plan to study abroad in the junior year will find that it is not practical to attempt an introductory science at a foreign university.
 Seniors find it difficult to schedule laboratory sciences as the blocks of time they require often conflict with upper-level courses in their majors.
 In addition, choice of laboratory science spaces available to juniors and seniors is extremely limited.